OKEAMAH/Git/docs/protocols/alpha.rst

   The provided ``commitment`` is omitted by the protocol and unchecked with the found one.
 (MR :gl:`!7316`)

+- PVM evaluation time reduced by removing a quadratic behaviour.
+(MR :gl:`!6948`)

+- Bug leading to an inconsistent execution fixed.
+(MR :gl:`!8083`)

 Zero Knowledge Rollups (ongoing)
 --------------------------------